boltdb/bolt/README.md

 ### LevelDB, RocksDB

-LevelDB and it's derivatives (RocksDB, HyperLevelDB) are similar to Bolt in that they are libraries bundled into the application, however, their underlying structure is a log-structured merge-tree (LSM tree).
+LevelDB and its derivatives (RocksDB, HyperLevelDB) are similar to Bolt in that they are libraries bundled into the application, however, their underlying structure is a log-structured merge-tree (LSM tree).
 An LSM tree optimizes random writes by using a write ahead log and multi-tiered, sorted files called